Approach

 How to Evaluate a Boutique AI Advisor

 Not all boutique firms are equal.
 Some are general-purpose "AI consultants" who added "private equity" to their website last year.
-Here is how to tell the difference.
+Here is how to spot the difference.

 Ask them to describe a PE-specific AI system they have built.

 Not "we helped a financial services client."
-Specifically: what did the deal screening workflow look like before and after?
+What did the deal screening workflow look like before and after?
 What data sources did it pull from?
 How did the IC use the output?
-If they cannot answer these questions with specifics, they are not PE specialists.
+If they cannot answer with specifics, they are not PE specialists.

 Check their data security posture.

 Your deal data is confidential.
 Period.
-Ask about zero-retention architecture.
-Ask where your data is processed.
+Ask whether your data is ever stored.
+Ask where it is processed.
 Ask whether any of it trains models that other clients access.
-A real PE AI specialist will have clear answers because they have been asked these questions by every firm they have worked with.
+A real PE AI specialist will have clear answers because every firm they work with asks the same questions.

 Look at who actually does the work.